'Ammonite' and 5 more works about women overlooked by history

 "Ammonite" accurately depicts many details of Anning's life, particularly her hardscrabble beginnings.
 Eight of her nine siblings died before making it to adulthood, and the movie often shows Anning's mother caring for eight animal figurines she calls "her babies."
 As a child, she helped her father collect fossils he sold in his seafront shop, but when Anning was 11, he died of tuberculosis.
 She continued to hunt fossils, selling them to tourists and collectors to help her mother make ends meet.

-"The way that she excavates the fossils and looks for them (in the movie) is super accurate, said Caitlin Syme, a doctoral student in paleontology at the University of Queensland in Australia, who wrote about the movie for The Conversation.
+"The way that she excavates the fossils and looks for them (in the movie) is super accurate, said Caitlin Syme, a paleontologist who works at the Office of the Queensland Chief Scientist in Australia, who wrote about the movie for The Conversation.

 "It was really because of her work that other geologists and paleontologists around her began to piece together what came before," Syme said.
 "And this was before evolutionary theory had been proposed."